Phil Vassar: Stripped Down

 Released on January 17, 2020, the album’s production puts the songs front and center.
 It features songs written over the past 20 years but never-before recorded and new music, including "This Is Where the End Starts", co-written with daughter, Haley Vassar.
 Vassar's take on "Postmarked Birmingham," a hit he wrote for Blackhawk, is on the album.
 Numerous hit songwriters collaborated with Vassar on the album, including Ross Copperman, John Rich, Don Sampson, and Charlie Black.

+I Only Miss You When I'm Breathing

+In 2020, Vassar starred in the short film I Only Miss You When I'm Breathing, for which he earned the award for Best Actor at the 2020 Long Island International Film Expo.

 Personal life

 On March 26, 2002, Vassar married Julie Wood, with whom he co-wrote his singles "That's When I Love You" and "The Woman in My Life".
-Wood's brother, Jeff Wood, is also a country music artist, who recorded one studio album on Imprint Records in 1997 and charted three singles, in addition to co-writing album tracks for Vassar and other artists.
 Vassar has two daughters: Haley (born August 27, 1998), from a previous marriage, and Presley Jade (born December 4, 2003) with Wood.
 Vassar and Wood divorced in 2007.

 Vassar is a fan of the Baltimore Orioles and the Baltimore Ravens.